-If you are a manual handling worker in East Renfrewshire and you want to launch an East Renfrewshire accident at work compensation claim for a rotator cuff injury you’ve picked up in the workplace through no fault of your own, you can visit Accident Advice Helpline’s website and employ our industry-leading ‘no win, no win’ fee services.
-These services are recommended by none other than the respected people’s consumer champion Esther Rantzen.
+If you are a manual handling worker and you want to launch an East Renfrewshire accident at work compensation claim for a rotator cuff injury you’ve picked up in the workplace through no fault of your own, contact Accident Advice Helpline and employ our industry-leading no-win, no-win fee services.
+These services are recommended by none other than the respected people’s consumer champion Dame Esther Rantzen.
+We work in partnership with an extensive network of specialist solicitors across Scotland who can help you seek East Renfrewshire accident at work compensation on a 100% no-win, no-fee* basis, meaning there are no upfront costs for you to claim.

 Acquainting yourself with the rotator cuff